Felicia echinata: Taxonomy

 The species was first described by Swedish naturalist Carl Peter Thunberg in his 1800 work Prodromus Plantarum Capensium as Pteronia echinata.
 The species name is the Latin word echinata "prickly".
 In 1832, Christian Friedrich Lessing assigned it to the genus Aster, creating the new combination Aster echinata.
 One year later (1833), Nees von Esenbeck made the combination we now use: Felicia echinata.
 A slightly different, hairless plant was described by Augustin Pyramus de Candolle in 1836, who named it Felicia paralia, but in 1865, the Irish botanist William Henry Harvey reduced this taxon to F. echinata var. paralia.
 In 1973, Jürke Grau established that there is a continuous range in hairiness, and so considered F. paralia synonymous with Felicia echinata.

 Felicia echinata is the type of the section Anhebecarpaea, and is the closest relative of F. westae and F. nordenstamii.

 Distribution and habitat

 An endemic of the Cape Floristic Region, F. echinata only occurs in a narrow strip along the south coast between Mossel Bay and Bathurst.

 Ecology

 The plants are able to set seed after 1½ years.
 The seeds are produced between August and October and are dispersed by wind.

+Cultivation

-CultivationFelicia echinata adapts readily to cultivation, requiring well-drained soil and a sunny position.
+Felicia echinata adapts readily to cultivation, requiring well-drained soil and a sunny position.
 It has horticultural potential as a rockery plant.